zimolzak/active-learning/Readme.md

 Finally, it is difficult for the end-user to understand, validate, or adapt the new database table that contains the final adjudicated concept.

 Objective
 ========

 We sought to develop a machine learning tool to "extend the reach" of expert laboratory test adjudicators, so that they do not need to classify each data element manually.

+**sell the fact that there's a SME-facine front end, sell the collaboration in Don's version, initial pull, assign to SME, labeling, consensus, "publish" results.
+Facilitates collaboration among the group and promotes efficiencies across the organization.**

 Materials and Methods